 The Art Farmer Tribute Concert is part of the fall 2021 WPU Jazz Room Series and will take place at 4 P.M. on Sunday, October 24, 2021, in Shea Center for Performing Arts on the William Paterson University campus in Wayne, NJ.
 It will be preceded by a “Sittin In” session at 3 P.M. where the musicians will discuss their experiences working with Art Farmer.
 Tickets for the concert can be purchased here.

-Proceeds from this event will go toward the Art Farmer Archive.
+Proceeds from this event will go toward the Living Jazz Archives.

 The Tribute Quintet members can be heard on some of Farmer’s finest recordings as follows: